qiyuangong/Deep_Learning_Exercise/README.md

 # Deep Learning Exercise

-Examples, Notebook and Code base for Deep Learning Exercise and materials.
+Examples, Notebook and materials for Deep Learning Exercise and materials.

 ## Basic Knowledge